You have %itemCount% in your cart.

 Let's break down common dishwasher misconceptions and drop truth bombs on hand washing.

-So really, how much water does a dishwasher use?
+So really, how much water does dishwasher use?

 The short answer: 6 to 10 gallons of water per cycle.